ibm-cloud-docs/Cloudant/local/configure.md

 The resulting `ca.pem` file is used on each database node and each load balancer node.

-To use the `ca.pe`m file on a load balancer node, follow the instructions in [Connecting load balancer and database nodes by using SSL](#connecting-load-balancer-and-database-nodes-by-using-ssl).
+To use the `ca.pe` file on a load balancer node, follow the instructions in [Connecting load balancer and database nodes by using SSL](#connecting-lb-and-db-nodes-by-using-ssl-config-ssl-db).
 {: note}

 #### Generating the server certificate file for a database node